The Fellow Ode has been out for a while now.

 One of the big selling points of the Fellow Ode is that it uses 64mm flat burrs.

 Not many domestic grinders intended for brewed coffee (not espresso) use flat burrs.
 When I think about it, only the Wilfa Uniform fits that bill.
-Although, I’m sure more competition will enter this niche of the grinder market soon.
+However, I’m sure more competition will enter this niche of the grinder market soon.

 As I mentioned, the grinder is focused on brewed coffee, not espresso.
 So we’re talking about batch brew, French press, drip, etc.